-Over 95 percent of jobs created during the recovery have gone to workers with at least some college education, while those with a high school diploma or less are being left behind.
-America’s Divided Recovery: College Haves and Have-Nots reveals that those with at least some college education have captured 11.5 million of the 11.6 million jobs created during the recovery.
-While jobs are back, they are not the same jobs lost during the recession.
+Workers with at least some college education have captured 11.5 million of the 11.6 million net new jobs created during the recovery.
+While jobs are back, they are not the same jobs as those lost during the recession.
 The Great Recession decimated low-skill blue-collar and clerical jobs, whereas the recovery added primarily high-skill managerial and professional jobs.

 Watch the Video